Occasionally when traveling, you stumble across a truly special hotel – one that charms you right down to your soul.

 For dinner, nearby Ziggy’s Café, one of Cappadocia’s best restaurants, serves yummy mezes (shared Turkish dishes).

-To top it all off, rates are extremely affordable (and they include breakfast).
+To top it all off, rates at this lovely cave hotel in Cappadocia (which include breakfast) are extremely affordable.

-Just one more reason this Cappadocia cave hotel ranks right up there on our list of favorite hotels in the world.
+Just one more reason Esbelli Evi ranks right up there on our list of favorite boutique hotels in the world…